CHTC/example-R-iris/README.md

 ## Requirements

 To run this example, you will need access to an HTCondor scheduled system, likely with a newish version of HTCondor, and where the resources available to you are using CentOS 7 (or a Linux distribution from the same Red Hat family).
+It is designed to work for anyone with an account on an CHTC submit server.

 ## Included